WesleyMarinho/pdf-api/README.md

 ![PDF API](./public/assets/icon.svg)

-A robust and secure API for generating high-quality PDFs from URLs using Puppeteer with advanced image loading, chart rendering, and security features.
+A robust and secure API for generating high-quality PDFs from URLs using Puppeteer with advanced image loading, chart rendering, automatic file replacement, and comprehensive security features.

 ## 🔗 Important Access Links